lerna-lite/lerna-lite/README.md

 ## 📢 Lerna-Lite has a new [`lerna watch`](https://github.com/lerna-lite/lerna-lite/tree/main/packages/watch#readme) command

 Watch for file changes within packages and execute commands from the root of the repository.
-This solves a common problem for package-based monorepos, which is to trigger rebuilds of packages when their files change (ie: TypeScript, SASS, ...).
+This solves a common problem for package-based monorepos, which is to trigger rebuilds of packages when their files changed.
 Head over to the [`lerna watch`](https://github.com/lerna-lite/lerna-lite/tree/main/packages/watch#readme) documentation for more details.

 ---